 One of the unanticipated, yet most charming elements in Casa Batlló are the monochromatic walls of the hallway, stemming across all four floors of the building, leading up to a skylight.
 This skylight was the clever way Gaudi incorporated natural sunlight into the building.

-One of my favourite places in Casa Batlló was the garden, in particular the collage of ceramics at either side as you made your way into the courtyard.
-I loved the pop of colour and use of various shapes that were arranged in mosaic patterns, worked so well with the blue Barcelonean sky.
+One of my favourite places in Casa Batlló was the garden, in particular, the college of ceramics on either side as you made your way into the courtyard.
+I loved the pop of colour and use of various shapes that were arranged in mosaic patterns, worked so well with the blue Barcelona sky.

 The arched roof, resembling the spine of a dragon draws inspiration from shapes and colours found in marine life.
 Gaudi was often quoted saying, “Anything created by human beings is already in the great book of nature,” which is evident throughout his work and creativity.
 The roof terrace also features several chimneys continuing the stained mosaic feel, each piece, finely balanced and deliberately placed.
 A cross which has been plunged into the back of the ‘dragon’s spine’ representing Saint George, Patron Saint of Catalonia.